 Kenya & Tanzania

 In 2011, ICITAP initiated a regional forensics program in East Africa, working in Kenya and Tanzania.
-The Kenya project will deliver design plans for a state of the art forensic science institute.
+The Kenya program, which is completed, helped design plans for a state of the art forensic science institute.
 The Tanzania program focuses on providing training in disciplines such as crime scene investigation, questioned documents, drug chemistry, latent prints, and digital evidence, in addition to mentoring in laboratory management.

 In 2009, ICITAP conducted an assessment of the Morocco Royal Gendarmerie Laboratory and the National Police Laboratory and will provide training and technical assistance to aid both labs in their pursuit of international accreditation.